Toto-Kotaro-Tanaka/ms2-speed-typing-game/README.md

 * git status | To check the status of new / modified folders, files, and documents
 * git add . | To put all new and updated work on the stage in git
 * git commit -m "Example commit" | To commit the work on the stage in git before pushing it to GitHub
-* git push | To update the work in GitHub
+* git push | To update the repository in GitHub
 ````

 ## DEPLOYMENT <a name="deployment-heading"></a>
 My website is deployed in [GitHub](https://github.com/) as it can host open-source projects of HTML, CSS, and JavaScript.
-To deploy the website, I follow the below steps from the login screen of [GitHub](https://github.com/login)
+To deploy the website, I follow the below steps once login [GitHub](https://github.com/login)
 1. Go to **repositories** that can be accessed from **1** or **1 - 1**<br>
 ![image](https://github.com/Toto-Kotaro-Tanaka/ms2-speed-typing-game/blob/main/assets/readme/deployment/deployment1.png)</br></br>